allenarceneaux/LapTimer/README.md

 Installation
 ------------
+YOU DO NOT NEED ALL THE FILES ABOVE, ONLY THE ONES LISTED BELOW

 1. Copy `SCRIPTS/TELEMETRY/LapTim.lua` to your SD card's `SCRIPTS/TELEMETRY` folder.
 Create the folder if it does not exist.
 2. Copy the folder `SCRIPTS/TOOLS/LapTimer` to your SD card's `/SCRIPTS/TOOLS` folder.
 Create the folder if it does not exist.